drdww/OPIM5641/README.md

 ### Module 1: Python Bootcamp/Exploratory Data Analysis/Brute Force
 * Develop well-designed Colab notebooks (organized layout, text cells with beautiful formatting; code cells with lots of comments)
-* Solve optimization problems in Python using the 'brute force' method
 * Describe, summarize and visualize data in Python
 * Enrich existing data with external sources (like Wikipedia and Github)
+* Implement Monte Carlo simulation and interpret the output probabilistically
+* Solve optimization problems in Python using the 'brute force' method

 ### Module 2: Mathematics for Linear Programming (Graphical Method, Simplex Algorithm)